-Regulation Intent Issue Clarification

-51. Screening Criteria, Fam ily Member

-Host Families cannot be a family member, as defined in the definition section of the policy directive, of the individual with a developmental disability.
-(Policy Directives for Service Agencies regarding the Host Family Program 1.0) To match an individual with a non-family Host Family Can a person who has legal custody become a Host Family provider for the individual they have legal custody of?
-Yes, the person who has legal custody of the individual with developmental disabilities is eligible to apply to become a host family provider as long as they are not a family member, as defined in the Policy Directive as follows: • parent • child • sibling • spouse • common-law partner • adoptive parent • adopted child • stepparent • Stepchild
+Regulation Intent Issue Clarification 51.
+Screening Criteria, Fam 51.
+Screening Criteria, Family Member Host Families cannot be a family member, as defined in the definition section of the policy directive, of the individual with a developmental disability.
+(Policy Directives for Service Agencies regarding the Host Family Program 1.0) To match an individual with a Host Family (comprised of non- family member(s)).
+Can a person who has legal custody become a Host Family provider for the individual they have legal custody of?
+Yes, the person who has legal custody of the individual with developmental disabilities is eligible to apply to become a host family provider as long as they are not a family member, as defined in the Policy Directive as follows: parent child sibling spouse common-law partner adoptive parent adopted child stepparent Stepchild

-Regulation Intent Issue Clarification 60.
-Host Family, Re-Assessi 60.
-Host Family, Re-Assessment/New Adult Service agencies are required to re-assess a host family's suitability in the following circumstances; when a new person is living in the home on a full-time or part time basis.
-Policy Directives for Service Agencies regarding the Host Family Program 1.0 To ensure that the impact on the individual supported can be assessed and appropriate action taken as necessary.
-This requirement allows an agency to be aware of all persons who live in the host family's home and to reassess the host family's suitability to continue to be a host family provider when there are changes in the membership of the household.
+Regulation Intent lssue Clarification 60.
+Host Family, Re-Assess ment/New Adult (cont'd on next page) Service agencies are required to re-assess a host family's suitability in the following circumstances: when a new person is living in the home on a full-time or part time basis.
+Policy Directives for Service Agencies regarding the Host Family Program 1.0 The ministry recognizes that changes happen throughout people's lives, and certain kinds of changes can significantly impact a person, their family, and/or their living situation It is important to re-assesses the host family's suitability to continue to act as a host family provider, as well as the safety within the home, when a new adult is living in the home on a full- time or part-time basis (including a copy of the police records check and vulnerable sector check, and personal references for the new adult).
+The service agency should consider including this requirement in their written policies and procedures that outline the Host Family screening process.
 Would college boarders be counted towards the cap of two individuals in a host family home?
+Will the ministry cite an agency for non-compliance if the host family provider is boarding college students?
 No. The policy directive requires that there can be no more than two "placements" in a host family's home.
-Only adults who are placed in a host family provider's home through an agency funded by MCSS and children placed in the home where the home is also a foster home under a foster care licence issued by a Director of MCYS are counted towards the cap of two individuals.
-Will the ministry cite an agency in non-compliance if the host family provider is boarding college students?
-No. However, the presence of a boarder will be a consideration during the initial home study of a potential host family provider and will trigger a re-assessment of an existing host family provider if the boarder becomes a new addition to the home.
+Only adults who are placed in a host family provider's home through an agency funded by MCSS and/or children placed in the home, where the home is also a foster home under a foster care licence issued by a Director of MCYS, are counted towards the cap of two individuals.
+Not necessarily.
+However, the presence of a boarder would be a consideration during the initial home study of a potential host family provider and would trigger a re-assessment of an existing host family provider if the boarder becomes a new addition to the home.